 Jars are a staple of the upcycling world, offering boundless potential in the way of functionality and fashion.
 Usable as a variety of handy containers or as striking ornaments, mason jars in particular are one of the most recyclable objects on Earth – and you better believe their potential extends far beyond holding jam.
 You can upcycle mason jars into diy soap dispensers or diy vases and more.

 For every room of the house, there’s a way that pre-loved jars can make it better.
 Looking to magic up your mantelpiece?
 Snowglobe.
 Fancy mastering mixology?
 Cocktail shaker.
 Need to pot a plant?
 Terrarium.
 Want to let in the light?
 Candle holder.
 The sky’s the limit.

 Avid readers are no stranger to a little light book hoarding – which is more than understandable considering the nostalgia and sentimentality of a once-loved piece of literature.
 There’s an irresistible temptation to cling on to books we’ve read into infirmity – and thanks to inventive upcyclers across the globe, we no longer have to choose between re-reading and getting rid.

 Fashionistas rejoice – your old books might’ve been over-read but they can still turn heads.
 A little crafting competence and some imagination can transform an old book into a secret hiding place.
 And if you were thinking more home decor, the options are virtually endless.
 Why not try repurposing a classic novel as a nifty succulent planter, or recycle its pages for a striking wall feature?

-Bonus- You can also upcycle an old tin can a make a flower vase!
+You can upcycle an old tin can a make a flower vase!

-I hope you enjoy these upcycling hacks!
+I hope you enjoy these upcycling projects!
 Happy upcycling!
 I would love to hear your favorite upcycling ideas- one that I mentioned or didn’t mention- in the comment area!